61. As mentioned in Chapter I,“Execution of the budget” marks the third of the four budgetary stages, and is purely an executive function.

 Control of expenditure—

-when bills are drawn by both officials and non-officials76
+when bills are drawn by both officials and non-officials

 78 to 80